 Rosebud County, MT - Oil & Gas Discussion archives

-Diane, I don't see activity on either of your sections yet.
-11n-33e-13, and
+Diane, I don’t see activity on either of your sections yet.
+11N-33E-13 and 10N-33E-6 are where two of the temporary spacing units will be placed.

 Connie, what you posted is positive for you.
-It suggests drilling MAY be sooner rather than later.
+It suggests drilling may be sooner rather than later.
 This is a needed step towards drilling.
-However, Fidelity's request for spacing is just one of several steps along the road to drilling a well.
-There is no guarantee they'll advance beyond their request.
+However, Fidelity’s request for spacing is just one of several steps along the road to drilling a well.
+There is no guarantee they’ll advance beyond their request.
 Yet drilling on your section now appears more likely than on adjacent ones where no spacing requests have been submitted.

 1 Like

 Mr. Lee, that notice is one of the required steps if Fidelity intends to drill a horizontal well under that section.
 This does not mean they will, but it is a step along that process.
-Notification of "Interest Owners" is a required step too.
+Notification of “Interest Owners” is a required step too.
 This gives mineral owners an opportunity to oppose the request if they choose to.
-The fact you received that letter suggests Fidelity believes you own minerals either in section 7, or under an adjacent one.
+The fact you received that letter suggests Fidelity believes you own minerals either in Section 7, or under an adjacent one.

 Thank you for the info